raspberrychris/cryptotravellers/content/blog/crypto-com-review.md

 ## The best card for the Crypto ballers

-At the time of writing the Obsidian card will give you a whopping 8% cashback in CRO if you stake the equivalent of $400,000 in CRO.
+At the time of writing the **Obsidian card** will give you a whopping 8% cashback in CRO if you stake the equivalent of $400,000 in CRO.
+If you have this amount of investment available then 8% cashback and the perks are very attractive.

 For this you get reimbursements on Spotify, Netflix, Amazon Prime, Expedia, Airbnb, Airport Lounge Access a host of other benefits such as an exclusive merchandise welcome pack and ofcourse crucially the Private Jet Partnership.
 The Obsidian card is the only Crypto.com card to come with the Private Jet Partnership.